 As I started writing poetry I realized that totally disconnected is a metaphor for how I seem to miss out on social signals that are obvious to most people.
 I can’t remember the details of many of the most important events in my life.
 I can’t recall names and faces.
 Often, I can’t recall meeting people who seem to know me quite well.
 Life is passing me by and I’m missing it.
 But, ask me to remember a phone number, that I can do!
 Music, games and mathematics all come easily to me.
 Yeah, it’s like that.

-This website is devoted to the poems I have written over the last few years.
 These poems are first of all about my personal disconnection.
 But they also look at the larger context of humanity’s ever evolving disconnection with the natural and physical world.
 Collectively, we are facing the disintegration of relationships, the uglification of politics, widespread disease, poverty and conflict, and a climate moving towards creating an inhospitable planet.
 Near-term human extinction is, unfortunately, not entirely implausible.

 With that unpleasant introduction in mind, there are three loose themes I write about.
 These correspond to mathematical objects called groups, rings and fields.
 It takes a first course in abstract algebra to understand these words in a mathematical sense and I’m not going to even try to explain.
 But again, these words from the heights of mathematical theory can be used purely metaphorically:

 - Group: A collection of people or things.